cory-g/Portfolio-Projects/README.md

 # Portfolio-Projects

 ## About Me
-My name is **Cory Gargan** and I would like to thank you for stopping by.
+My name is **Cory Gargan** and I would like to thank you for stopping by.\
-I'm just a guy who enjoys data and rediscovered his love of programming.
+I love digging through data to find what's hidden within.\
-I am also a dog lover, avid mycologist & cacti propagator.
+I am also an avid amateur mycologist

 ## What do we have here?
-I have created this repo as a place to showcase some of the work I have done with SQL, R, Python, and Tableau.
+Just a space to check out some things I've done.\
+A blend of machine learning, a bit of SQL, a touch of R, and a strong dose of Python—all brought to life with vibrant lines and dots.\

 ## Contact Information
-I can be reached via e-mail at: Cory.Gargan@tuta.io
+I can be reached via e-mail at: Cory.Gargan@gmail.com\
-Here is a link to my main [portfolio site](https://cory-g.github.io)
+Here is a link to my [website](https://cory-g.github.io)\
-I can also be found on [LinkedIn](https://www.linkedin.com/in/cory-gargan/), [Tableau Public](https://public.tableau.com/app/profile/cory.gargan), and [Kaggle](https://www.kaggle.com/corygargan)
+I can be found on [LinkedIn](https://www.linkedin.com/in/cory-g21/) and [Kaggle](https://www.kaggle.com/corygargan)

 ### Thank you again for stopping by!